ankitni/ransomeware-dataset/README.md

 - Adding real-time inference capabilities
 - Improving visualization and reporting

+## Acknowledgements

+Special thanks to [cloudymts](https://www.kaggle.com/cloudymts) for providing the ransomware dataset used in this project.

 ## License

 This project is for educational and research purposes.
 The dataset is from CTU-IoT-Malware Capture Project.